 \section{Item-level privacy lower bound}

-In this section, we prove Theorem~\ref{thm:LB_CD_item} that provides strong lower bounds on the accuracy of any \emph{item-level} differentially private mechanism for $\countdistinct$ in the continual release model for turnstile streams.
+In this section, we prove \Thm{LB_CD_item} that provides strong lower bounds on the accuracy of any \emph{item-level} differentially private mechanism for $\countdistinct$ in the continual release model for turnstile streams.
 This lower bound is parameterized by $w$, the maximum flippancy of the input stream.